 First, I modified the behaviors in the system to more accurately reflect what I wanted to recognize my students for.
+There are presets available, but part of the power of the program is the ability to customize it to exactly the items you want to focus on.
 I used Dojo ALL.THE.TIME. to praise my students so there were a ton of positive behaviors in there.
 These are the positive behaviors I used with my students.

-I also did use it, at times, for consequences.
-I know positive reinforcement is the best way to manage behavior, however, as I described my students needed to have something tangible attached to their behaviors, so at times, after multiple reminders, a point would be taken away.
+I also did use Class Dojo, at times, for consequences.
+I know positive reinforcement is the best way to manage behavior, however, at times, after multiple reminders, a point would be taken away.
+Often, this negative point is the first consequence a student would receive, before more specific consequences.
 Because parents could also log in to see how their student’s day went, I didn’t want them to only see positives if a child had a rough day.
+It’s also not the focus of how I respond to a student’s unwanted behavior.
 The ins and outs of positive and negative reinforcement is worthy of its own post so I’ll just leave it at that for now.
 Here are the negative behaviors I used in my classroom.

-My students earned many points each day.
-At the end of the day, the students recorded their points on a chart.
-I walked around and monitored their recordings and honestly never had any issues with students being dishonest.
+My students earn many points each day.
+At the end of the day, the students record their points on a chart they keep in their daily binders.
+I walk around and monitored their recordings and honestly have never had any issues with students being dishonest.

 The students and I brainstormed rewards together as a class.
-I wanted the students to get involved to have buy in with the system, and this helped me give them rewards they actually wanted.
-We combined some tangible rewards with more classroom-based no money rewards.
-I determined the points value for each reward, however, and explained that part was negotiable.
+I wanted the students to get involved and to have buy in with the system, and this helped me give them rewards they actually wanted.
+We combined some tangible rewards with more classroom-based no money rewards because I think those can be just as desirable as something tangible.
+I determined the points value for each reward, however, and explained that part was not negotiable.

-The point systems seem high, but that’s because I was constantly awarding points to my students.
-I really wanted to focus on the positive and reinforce them for the great things they were doing so many students were earning 10-15 points a day.
+The point systems seem high, but that’s because I was award so many positive points.
+So many students earn 10-15 points a day.
 The PAWS card was our whole school recognition program.

 I hope this gives you a couple ideas on using ClassDojo in your class (maybe a bit differently than you have been).
+I’ve continued to use Class Dojo over the last several years in different ways, and I love that you can modify it each year to what works best for you and your students.
 I hope you liked this Bright Idea and will check out the other Bright Ideas posts for this month!